 And this conversation goes on forever.
 Y becomes a close friend because of our common reading interest.

 When I’m with a book, I can never be lonely.
 I’m not alone because I’m surrounded by wonderful characters that inspire me or relate to me.
 At times, I prefer fictional characters to some humans.
 I’m most certainly not sad.
-Reading is the most joyous experience to me.
+Reading is the most joyous experience for me.

-Same way, I don’t want people to judge me and people like me who prefer to stay home, alone with our books.
+Same way, I don’t want people to judge me and people like me who prefer to stay home alone with our books.
 Wouldn’t the world be nicer if we all respected the likes and dislikes of others, irrespective of whether we share those interests or not?